 - Provide a link to a Google Map in the work schedule and mapping settings.

 - Configure service areas, if your outlets provide a delivery service within particular districts.

-- Set up chefs’ workplaces (see Cook workplaces).
+- Set up chefs’ workplaces (see Chef's Workplace).

 Time of preparation and transportation to a destination may result in delivery delays.

 The system takes into account the following conditions to estimate items’ cooking time:

 - The time depends on the preparation station type.

 - Orders are prepared in series.
 Preparation in parallel is disregarded.